MaretIdris/promises-examples/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+# About the project
+- This code runs on the client side in the browser (aka the browser runs the JS code).
+- `npm run start` runs the application in development mode using Webpack dev server.

 ## Run the project

-1. `npm install` to install all the repo dependencies.
+1. In your terminal run `npm install` to install all the repo dependencies.
-2. `npm run start` to start the app.
+2. Then run `npm run start` to start the app.
 This script deletes Webpack generated `dist/` folder and then uses Webpack to regenerate it again.
+3. Open a browser and go to `http://localhost:9871/`.
+The page will appear empty.
+Open up Chrome Dev Tools (right click and select `inspect`).
+Then click on the `Console` tab in Chrome Dev Tools.
+   The data dump will appear in the console.

 ## Change the port

-The project will start running on port 9000.
-If you want to change the port open `webpack.config.js` and find the `port:9000` and change it from there.
+The project will start running on port 9871.
+If you want to change the port open `webpack.config.js` and find the `port:9871` and change it from there.

 ```json
 module.exports = {